 Chapramari makes up for its small size with its great variety of flora and fauna.
-Elephant is one of the most commonly sighted animals here, so is Gaur (the Indian Bison).
+The elephant is one of the most commonly sighted animals here, and so is Gaur (the Indian Bison).
 Morning and Evening it is easy to sight these two large mammals, especially near the riverbed.
 There is a small pond near the Chapramari forest bungalow which is also a popular place for the wildlife to sight.
 There is a rail line through the forest connecting North East with the rest of the country.
-There has been several incidence of wild life death including death of Elephant and Gaur in Chapramari due to train accidents.
+There have been several incidences of wildlife death including the death of elephants and Gaur in Chapramari due to train accidents.

-Other wildlife varieties include deer, reptiles and etc. It also used to be home of the Royal Bengal Tiger and sightings were reported till 1980s.
-However the tiger has become extinct from the forest now.
-The place is also a heaven for bird watchers.
+Other wildlife varieties include deer, reptiles and etc. It also used to be the home of the Royal Bengal Tiger and sightings were reported till the 1980s.
+However, the tiger has become extinct from the forest now.
+The place is also a haven for bird watchers.

 Nearby places of tourist interest

-Further North of Chapramari is the Bhutan – Dooars boarder villages of Jaldhaka, Paren, Bindu and Jhalong.
-The area has gained in prominence as a tourist destination and can be visited from Chapramari within an hour.
+Further North of Chapramari is the Bhutan – Dooars border villages of Jaldhaka, Paren, Bindu, and Jhalong.
+The area has gained prominence as a tourist destination and can be visited from Chapramari within an hour.
 You can also visit the beautiful tea gardens of Jiti and Hila above Nagrakata.

-Further east from Chapramari is Jaldapara forest about an hours drive (58 kms) from here.
+Further east of Chapramari is Jaldapara forest about an hours' drive (58 km) from here.

 If you are travelling by train, Chalsa is the nearest station about 10 km from the forest.
 But few trains stop here.
-Malbazar 7 km further has stoppage of several trains including an intercity express and a train connecting Kolkata.
-New Jalpaiguri (NJP), the most important station of the area is about 70 kms and 1.5 hours drive away.
+Malbazar 7 km further has a stoppage of several trains including an intercity express and a train connecting Kolkata.
+New Jalpaiguri (NJP), the most important station in the area is about 70 km and 1.5 hours drive away.

-We have one of the largest fleet of tourist vehicles in Dooars.
+We have one of the largest fleets of tourist vehicles in Dooars.
 For hiring a car for your visit, you may contact us.

 Where to Stay

-If you are looking for an accommodation at Chapramari, the accommodation options can be grouped as below.
+If you are looking for accommodation at Chapramari, the accommodation options can be grouped as below.

-Resorts around Murti – There are plenty of good resorts and hotels near Murti river.
-This include private bungalows as well as WBFDC and WBTDC lodges.
-These are considered to be accommodation for Gorumara forest visitors, but the forest in the vicinity is that of Chapramari rather than Gorumara.
+Resorts around Murti – There are plenty of good resorts and hotels near the Murti river.
+This includes private bungalows as well as WBFDC and WBTDC lodges.
+These are considered to be accommodations for Gorumara forest visitors, but the forest in the vicinity is that of Chapramari rather than Gorumara.

-Lataguri / Gorumara Resorts – Although technically these are not around Chapramari, but the Chapramari forest is less than an hours drive from almost any resort around Gorumara forests.
-Add to the fact that most tourists visit Chapramari as part of a forest safari package which are conducted and booked from Gorumara.
-As a result most tourists are comfortable in staying in Lataguri or Gorumara area and going for a forest safari here.
+Lataguri / Gorumara Resorts – Although technically these are not around Chapramari, the Chapramari forest is less than an hours drive from almost any resort around Gorumara forests.
+Add to the fact that most tourists visit Chapramari as part of a forest safari package which is conducted and booked from Gorumara.
+As a result, most tourists are comfortable staying in Lataguri or Gorumara area and going for a forest safari here.